SM Spirituality Media

 Three foundational texts

-The prasthāna-trayatriple foundation — of Vedānta is the Upaniṣads (the philosophical conclusions of the Vedic corpus), the Brahma Sūtras (a terse second-century BCE summary of those conclusions, attributed to Bādarāyaṇa), and the Bhagavad Gītā (the practical-spiritual dialogue from the Mahābhārata).
-Every major Vedāntic school produces a commentary on each, and the commentaries are how the schools' positions are precisely identified.
+The prasthāna-traya, or triple foundation, of Vedānta consists of three texts.
+The first is the Upaniṣads§, the philosophical conclusions of the Vedic corpus.
+The second is the Brahma Sūtras, a terse summary of those conclusions attributed to Bādarāyaṇa and dated roughly to the second century BCE.
+The third is the Bhagavad Gītā§, the practical-spiritual dialogue from the Mahābhārata.
+Every major Vedāntic school produces a commentary on all three, and those commentaries are how the schools' precise positions are identified.

 The three sub-schools

-Advaita (non-dual) Vedānta, systematised by Ādi Śaṅkara in the eighth century, treats the individual soul (ātman) and the absolute (brahman) as identically the same — that thou art (tat tvam asi).
-Viśiṣṭādvaita (qualified non-dual) Vedānta, Rāmānuja in the eleventh-twelfth centuries, treats them as inseparable but distinguishable — like body and self.
-Dvaita (dual) Vedānta, Madhva in the thirteenth century, treats them as eternally distinct.
-The disagreements are technical and have produced literature in the millions of words.
+Advaita (non-dual) Vedānta was systematised by Ādi Śaṅkara§ in the eighth century.
+Its central claim is that the individual soul (ātman) and the absolute (brahman) are identically the same, compressed into the formula tat tvam asi (that thou art).
+Viśiṣṭādvaita Vedānta, developed by Rāmānuja in the eleventh and twelfth centuries, holds that soul and absolute are inseparable but distinguishable, like a body and the self inhabiting it.
+Dvaita Vedānta, from Madhva in the thirteenth century, holds they are eternally distinct.
+These positions have generated a literature numbering in the millions of words.

 The Western inheritance

-Almost the entire English-language non-dual tradition that runs through Ramana Maharshi, Nisargadatta Maharaj, Jean Klein, Francis Lucille and Rupert Spira is some local refraction of advaita Vedānta.
-The vocabulary (ātman, brahman, Self, awareness) and the structural moves (the inquiry into the experiencer, the recognition of unity) are advaitic.
-Knowing the parent tradition makes the inheritances much easier to read.
+Almost the entire English-language non-dual tradition traces back to advaita Vedānta.
+The lineage running through Ramana Maharshi§, Nisargadatta Maharaj§, Jean Klein§, Francis Lucille§, and Rupert Spira§ is a series of refractions of that one tradition.
+The vocabulary (ātman, brahman, Self, awareness) and the structural moves are all advaitic: inquiry into the experiencer and recognition of unity.
+Knowing the parent tradition makes these inheritances much easier to read.

 — end of entry —